 I’ve traveled all around the world, to many places with travel advisories and warnings, I try to be extra safe and aware when in an unfamiliar place, but it’s ironic that of all the places this could’ve happened to me, it was in the comfort of my own city.
 The place that I feel the safest.

-To mark one year since that happened, I thought it be helpful to write a post for safety tips for women.
-Unfortunately as women, we have to worry more than men.
+To mark one year since that happened, I thought it be helpful to write a post for solo travel for women filled with safety tips.
+Unfortunately, as women, we have to worry more than men.
 It sucks, but it’s the reality.
 And we all know that traveling in unfamiliar cities and places can be intimidating, especially when you’re alone.
 So I’ve compiled some of my biggest tips to keep yourself safe and secure.

 Buy a SIM card